Khaled Husein – Chairman of the Board

 Mr. Khoury holds Professional Engineer registrations in New York and New Jersey, serves on the State Board of Directors for ACEC and Chairs the ACEC NYCDOT Committee.
 He also serves on the Foundation Board for the New York Building Congress, and he is a Board member of The NJ NEW JOBS President’s Club.
 He holds a BE in Civil Engineering and an ME in Structural Engineering from the City University of New York and an MBA from the University of Phoenix.

-Ibrahim Odeh, PhD, MBA- Board Member
+Ibrahim Odeh, PhD, MBA- Vice Chairman of the Board

 Ibrahim Odeh is currently the research director and founder of the Global Leaders in Construction Management (GLCM) initiative at Columbia University.
 The main objective of the GLCM team is focused on: (1) studying major challenges faced by management team in international construction projects; (2) analyzing the international construction market industry; (3) developing a SWOT analysis of these markets; and (5) building a comprehensive database of major best practices and trends in managing signature global construction projects.
 Dr. Odeh also teaches courses in the area of construction engineering and management (CEM) where he also direct the CEM program at the department of Civil Engineering and Engineering Mechanics for both the on-campus and on-line tracks.
 Classes he teaches are focused on: Entrepreneurship for Civil Engineering & Construction; Managing Engineering and Construction Processes; and Principles of Construction Techniques.
 In addition, Dr. Odeh is consulting with several construction companies as well as other academic institutions on areas related; but not limited to, strategic and business development as well as program and curriculum development.
 Dr. Odeh received his Ph.D. in Civil Engineering with a concentration in Construction Management from University of Illinois at Urbana-Champaign.
 He also holds an MBA degree with an emphasis on Finance from Minnesota, USA.

-Hesham Kotby, PE- Board Member
+Hesham Kotby, PE- Vice Chairman of the Board

 Mr. Kotby is a Vice President at HAKS Engineers, Architects, and Land Surveyors.
 One of the fastest growing firms in the Metropolitan area, with offices in New York, New Jersey, Connecticut, Maryland, Virginia, and Florida focused on facilities and infrastructure markets.
 He is responsible for leading business development and supporting public sector clients in the New York area working with New York City Department of Design and Construction, and New York City Department of Economic Development.